dhrubojoutidas/pro1/README.md

 - **Email:** *(your Curtin email)*

- # 👨‍💻 Engineering Portfolio – Curtin University
-### **Sowmittra Barua (Dhrubo Troyee)**
-### Bachelor of Engineering (Computer Systems) – Year 3

-Welcome to my official academic engineering portfolio.
-This repository acts as a **central hub** for all my major university assignments, lab work, projects, and technical documentation across more than **20+ units** completed so far.

-My goal is to present my work in a clean and professional way so recruiters, lecturers, or collaborators can quickly view my engineering experience without going through every folder manually.

----

 ## 🎓 About This Portfolio
 This repository contains all  assignments, labs, and projects completed during my Diploma (Curtin College) and Bachelor of Technology in Computer Systems & Networking (Curtin University).